Hilbert–Huang transform: Standard deviation

 Then the sifting process stops when SD is smaller than a pre-given value.

 S Number criterion

 This criterion is based on the so-called S-number, which is defined as the number of consecutive siftings for which the number of zero-crossings and extrema are equal or at most differing by one.
 Specifically, an S-number is pre-selected.
 The sifting process will stop only if, for S consecutive siftings, the numbers of zero-crossings and extrema stay the same, and are equal or at most differ by one.

 Threshold method

-Proposed by Rilling, Flandrin and Gonçalvés, threshold method set two threshold values to guaranteeing globally small fluctuations in the meanwhile taking in account locally large excursions.
+Proposed by Rilling, Flandrin and Gonçalvés, threshold method set two threshold values to guaranteeing globally small fluctuations in the mean while taking in account locally large excursions.

 Energy difference tracking

 Proposed by Cheng, Yu and Yang, energy different tracking method utilized the assumption that the original signal is a composition of orthogonal signals, and calculate the energy based on the assumption.
 If the result of EMD is not an orthogonal basis of the original signal, the amount of energy will be different from the original energy.

 Once a stoppage criterion is selected, the first IMF, c_{1}, can be obtained.
 Overall, c_{1} should contain the finest scale or the shortest period component of the signal.
 We can, then, separate c_{1} from the rest of the data by $X(t)-c_1=r_1.\,$ Since the residue, r_{1}, still contains longer period variations in the data, it is treated as the new data and subjected to the same sifting process as described above.